National Music Museum Celebrates 50th Anniversary Year with Special Exhibition

 5. “Fine-Tuning” represents the philosophy of sustainable collecting that the NMM adopted in the new century.
 The selection of instruments in this final group include one of the last well-documented Amati violins; a rare 16th-century English viola da gamba, and an even rarer 16th-century Italian polygonal virginal, both with well documented provenance history; and finally, a Native American rattle and drum from contemporary Indigenous artists.

 Beginning on January 20, 2023, “As Good as Gold: The First 50 Years” will be open to the public on Wednesdays, Thursdays, and Fridays from 10 a.m. to 4 p.m., and on Saturdays from Noon to 4 p.m.
 Admission is free.
-The exhibit will remain open through the end of 2023.
+The exhibit will remain open through October 2023.

 In addition to the special exhibition, the NMM museum store and NMM Live! concert series will also be in full swing this spring and summer.
 More information can be found on our Facebook page, or online at nmmusd.org.